martinsvb/ng2-summernote/README.md

 # ng2-summernote

-This component integrate summernote wysiwyg editor as directive to Angular 2.0 project. **This fork is to fix the issue of being unable to instantiate summernote with empty strings.**.
+This component integrate summernote wysiwyg editor as directive to Angular 2.0 project.

 ## Install